beginning of content

 How is rabies treated?

-Treatment for rabies should start straight away, even if your diagnosis is not confirmed.
-This is called post-exposure prophylaxis (PEP) and is done to prevent infection from developing.
+This is called post-exposure prophylaxis (PEP) and stops the infection from developing.

-If you receive treatment abroad, ask for a post-exposure prophylaxis (PEP) certificate.
+If you get treatment abroad, ask for a post-exposure prophylaxis (PEP) certificate.
 This should list:

-Show this information to your doctor as soon as you return to Australia.
+Show this information to your doctor as soon as you get back to Australia.
 You may need more treatment in Australia.

 Can rabies be prevented?